The Best Web Hosting in South Africa (2022)

 What about free hosting?

-Personally I wouldn’t recommend ever going with free hosting, I used any free hosts here in SA but have tried it with US hosts and the overall experience left a lot to be desired.
+Personally, I would never recommend going with free hosting, I haven’t used any free hosts here in SA but have tried it with US hosts, and the overall experience left a lot to be desired.

-Here’s just a few reasons why you want to stay away from free hosting providers:
+Here are just a few reasons why you want to stay away from free hosting providers:

-- Limited Server Resources – This is self explanatory
+- Limited Server Resources – This is self-explanatory

-- Security Risks – Thousands of websites get hacked everyday.
+- Security Risks – Thousands of websites get hacked every day.
 You’ll find that a lot of these websites that fall prey to hackers residing on free hosting.
-These hosting providers aren’t investing in state of the art security to keep your website safe.
+These hosting providers aren’t investing in state-of-the-art security to keep your website safe.

 - Poor Customer Service – You can expect very little to zero customer service.

-Remember..
-You get what you pay for.
+Remember… You get what you pay for.

-Many businesses make the mistake of taking out an expensive hosting plan at the beginning and end up not even needing a fraction of the resources offered in their plan.
+Many businesses make the mistake of taking out an expensive web hosting plan at the beginning and end up not even needing a fraction of the resources offered in their plan.
 It’s always better to start on a smaller plan and work your way up.
-A good host will be able to upgrade your plan painlessly.
+A good host will be able to upgrade your plan effortlessly.

 Thinking about switching to a new South African web hosting service?